Frequently Asked Questions

 Our preference is for recommendations written by professors or others who can provide insight into the applicant's preparation for law study and past performance in an academic situation; however employers or others familiar with the skills and characteristics that suggest an applicant's aptitude for legal studies can also provide excellent letters of recommendation.

 A bachelor's degree or an equivalent degree from a college or university of approved standing is required and must have been earned prior to the time the applicant begins studies at the School of Law.
+Pursuant to ABA Standard 502 (d) governing law school admissions, all matriculating students must supply an official transcript denoting conferral and date of conferral of a bachelor's degree by October 15.
+Failure to submit an official transcript may result in disenrollment.
+Disenrolled students may still be responsible for any tuition and fees incurred to date.

 Are letters of recommendations submitted through the LSAC Credential Assembly Service (CAS) acceptable?